Frequently Asked Questions

 Is it okay if I arrive late or leave a project early?

 No. All projects include a welcome and wrap-Up.
-Please arrive at least five minutes early and plan to stay for the duration of your project.
+Volunteers should arrive at least five minutes early and stay for the duration of your project.

 Why doesn't Hands On Orlando serve people who are court-ordered to perform “community service?”